V-Mitch/V-Mitch/README.md

 **About:**
 I have fun working on research projects that involves statistical analysis, forecasting, time-series and optimization to name a few.
 I also enjoy wild-camping!

 Here, I share some of my personal projects.
-Obviously, I cannot share work endeavors.
 The most recent repositories I've created:

 ${\color{SeaGreen}Sports \space Analytics:}$
 - "track_ssm": A **State-Space Model** created to track the fitness level and predict the performance of 100m athletes.
 Bayesian logic and graphical depiction of the process are the focus in this project.